TL;DR

 These three policies work in harmony.
 An ideal protection portfolio ensures that if you fall ill, your medical bills are paid (PMI), your monthly outgoings are covered (IP), and you have a lump sum to handle major financial adjustments (CIC).

 The UK protection market is vast and complex.
-Policies from different insurers can look similar on the surface but have critical differences in their definitions, exclusions, and their claims processes.
+Policies from different insurers can look similar on the surface but have critical differences in their definitions, exclusions, and claims processes.
 Choosing the right plan is not a DIY job.

 Key Factors to Consider: